Glycoconjugate

+Although the important molecular species DNA, RNA, ATP, cAMP, cGMP, NADH, NADPH, and coenzyme A all contain a carbohydrate part, generally they are not considered as glycoconjugates.

 Glycans can be found attached to proteins as in glycoproteins and proteoglycans.
 In general, they are found on the exterior surface of cells.
 O- and N-linked glycans are very common in eukaryotes but may also be found, although less commonly, in prokaryotes.